manny-lee/pyco/README.md

 # pyco
-when you need to create python script by python, this will help you.
+Whhen you need to create python script by python, this will help you.
-It will indent your script automatically.
-And, you can get out of code-block, function, or class very simply.
+It will indent your script automatically. you can get out of code-block, function, or class very simply.

 ### example 1